USS Ronald Reagan (CVN 76) Small Boat Operations

-210608-N-NY362-1054 PHILIPPINE SEA (June 8, 2021) Boatswain’s Mate 3rd Class Kevin Huynh, from Nashville, Tennessee, secures a rigid-hull inflatable boat aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), upon concluding small boat operations.
+210610-N-BR419-1058 PHILIPPINE SEA (June 10, 2021) An MH-60R Seahawk attached to the Saberhawks of Helicopter Maritime Strike Squadron (HSM) 77 prepares to land on the flight deck of the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76) during carrier strike group integrated operations.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, as well as the collective maritime interests of its allies and partners in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist Seaman Santiago Navarro)
+(U.S. Navy photo by Mass Communication Specialist Seaman Oswald Felix Jr.)

 |Date Taken: